al0cam/AutoMover/docs/project-rules.md

 # Project Rules

 Project rules allow you to organize files by project using frontmatter metadata.
 Files with a `Project` or `project` field in their frontmatter will be matched against project rules first, before checking regular moving rules or tag rules.
+For reference, frontmatter refers to the obsidian file properties defined at the top of a note, enclosed within triple dashes (`---`).

+Reference to file properties: https://help.obsidian.md/properties

 ## How Project Rules Work